isaacnmm/pestpolicy-hugo2XX/content/posts/scotts-lawn-care/index.md

 This article delves into Scotts' legacy of innovation, clarifies its past involvement in professional services, highlights its popular DIY product lines, and helps you decide between tackling lawn care yourself or hiring a pro, ultimately offering a recommendation for professional assistance.

-## Scotts� History of Innovation
+## Scotts History of Innovation

 The Scotts Miracle-Gro Company boasts a rich history spanning over 150 years, founded in 1868 by Orlando McLean Scott in Marysville, Ohio.
-Initially focusing on selling quality weed-free seed to farmers, Scotts soon recognized the burgeoning consumer market and began selling grass seed to homeowners in the early 1900s � a groundbreaking move at the time.
+Initially focusing on selling quality weed-free seed to farmers, Scotts soon recognized the burgeoning consumer market and began selling grass seed to homeowners in the early 1900s  a groundbreaking move at the time.

 Scotts' history is marked by several key innovations that have shaped the lawn care industry:

 * **First Retail Grass Seed:** Scotts was the pioneer in making grass seed directly available to consumers through retail outlets, moving beyond mail-order.
-* **Turf Builder� (1928):** This revolutionary product marked Scotts' entry into lawn fertilizer, acknowledging that grass had unique nutritional needs.
+* **Turf Builder (1928):** This revolutionary product marked Scotts' entry into lawn fertilizer, acknowledging that grass had unique nutritional needs.
 * **The Scotts Spreader (1930):** Recognizing the need for even application, Scotts developed its own spreader, essential for consistent lawn care results.
 * **Research Division (1946):** Scotts established the first commercial organization dedicated exclusively to turfgrass research, cementing its commitment to scientific advancement.
 * **Weed & Feed (1947):** A true game-changer, Scotts introduced the first selective weed control and fertilizer combination in a convenient, dry-applied form, simplifying lawn maintenance for homeowners.
 * **Controlled-Release Nitrogen (1956):** Scotts developed a lightweight fertilizer designed specifically for grass, utilizing urea-formaldehyde technology for the first controlled release of nitrogen, minimizing burn risk and providing sustained feeding.
-* **Acquisition of Miracle-Gro� (1995):** This merger brought together two titans of the lawn and garden world, expanding Scotts' influence beyond lawns into gardening.
+* **Acquisition of Miracle-Gro (1995):** This merger brought together two titans of the lawn and garden world, expanding Scotts' influence beyond lawns into gardening.
-* **Roundup� Marketing Rights (1999):** Scotts secured exclusive marketing rights for consumer Roundup herbicide products, further solidifying its presence in the chemical pest control market.
+* **Roundup Marketing Rights (1999):** Scotts secured exclusive marketing rights for consumer Roundup herbicide products, further solidifying its presence in the chemical pest control market.

 These innovations highlight Scotts' long-standing commitment to making effective lawn and garden care accessible to the average homeowner.